rafaelclaycon/TheLibraryIsOpen/README.md

 ### Unit tests

-1. Use any simulator.
+1. Use any of Xcode's iOS simulators.
-1. Set its language to English and its Region to United States in the Settings.
+1. In Settings, go to `General > Language & Region` and set iPhone Language to `English` and Region to `United States`.
-1. Delete the app from the sim to delete any data from a previous run.
+1. Delete the app from the sim to delete any data that might have been left behind from a previous run.
 1. In Xcode, press `⌘ + U` to run all tests (or `^ + ⌥ + ⌘ + U` to run just the test where the text cursor is).

 ## Known issues